 • Subcutaneous tender nodules just under the skin that come and go

 The most common test for bartonella is an indirect test that looks for antibodies against the bacterium.
 Unfortunately, the sensitivity is very limited and thus it misses many if not most cases.
 However, if the titres are elevated, they can typically be followed and see them lowered with resolving infection.
 I have seen this in a few patients.

 PCR for the DNA of bartonella can be done.
 However the sensitivity limitations are typically even worse, as a small sample of blood from the entire supply is not likely to have the bartonella unless there is an overwhelming infection.
 There is a newer PCR assay that involves culture on a proprietary medium first, and a triple draw over one week does seem to have quite good sensitivity.

-The fatigue and neurological difficulties of bartonella can be substantially helped by oxidative therapies, including ozone therapy by major autohemotherapy as well as by intravenous vitamin c.
-These seem to not only be useful in managing Herxheimer type reactions in bartonella treatment, but the peroxides delivered may be able to penetrate most tissue and get inside the cells, being an effective direct treatment for the bartonella infection.
+The fatigue and neurological difficulties of bartonella may be helped by oxidative therapies, including ozone therapy by major autohemotherapy as well as by intravenous vitamin c.
+These seem to not only be useful in managing Herxheimer type reactions in bartonella treatment, but the peroxides delivered may be able to penetrate most tissue and get inside the cells, promoting an effective stimulus for homeostasis (bocci et al).

 Rheumatological presentation of Bartonella koehlerae and Bartonella henselae bacteremias: A case report.

 Medicine (Baltimore).
 2018 Apr;97(17):e0465